 - 300 USD per article when the corresponding author is affiliated with an institution in a high-income country.

-- Corresponding author affiliated with an institution in a low-income country based on GNI per capita, as classified by the World Bank.
+- First author or corresponding author (including alumni) affiliated with an institution in a low-income country based on GNI per capita, as classified by the World Bank.

 - Invited manuscripts